sabinbaniya/wt-2019/WT_LAB_05/readme.md

 5. shift():: This method removes the first item of the array and pushes other items to lower index of array as well as returns the shifted item.
 6. unshift():: This method addes new element to the array at the beginning.

+DOM ( Document Object Model ) in JS

+We can make many changes such as attributes, elements, css styling etc in an html page with the help of DOM manipulation with JS.

+Document:

+Document object represents a web page.
+If we want to access any element in an HTML page we always start by writing document, the after that we write syntax.

+The getElementById method:
+The most common way of accessing a element of HTML is by refrencing through it's id.

+we can also get element by tag name and class name etc.